-The Department of Applied Economics V, of the University of the Basque Country (Spain) and the Cambridge Centre for Economic and Public Policy, Department of Land Economy, of the University of Cambridge (United Kingdom) are organizing the 12th International Conference Developments in Economic Theory and Policy.
-The Conference will be held in Bilbao (Spain), from 25th June to 26th of June 2015, at the Faculty of Economics and Business of the University of the Basque Country.
+The Department of Applied Economics V of the University of the Basque Country UPV/EHU and the Cambridge Centre for Economic and Public Policy, Department of Land Economy, of the University of Cambridge, are organizing the 13th International Conference Developments in Economic Theory and Policy.
+The Conference will be held in Bilbao (Spain), the days 23rd and 24th of June 2016.

-- Titles of the papers (3-4 papers), name(s) and affiliation(s) of authors
+- Titles of the papers (3-4 papers), name, affiliation and contact information of the authors

-In addition, contact information must be provided for each participant (name, address, telephone and fax numbers, e-mail address).
+- Information about each participant (name, address, telephone and fax numbers, e-mail address).

 Besides Plenary, Organized and Normal Parallel sessions, there will also be Graduate Student Sessions where students making a Master or a Doctoral programme can present their research.
 Participants in the Graduate Student Sessions will pay a lower conference fee.

 At the conference, there will also be parallel sessions of Presentation of New Books, where authors will be able to introduce recently published books, and sessions dedicated to the Innovation in the Teaching of Economics.

 The deadline to submit Papers and ‘Organized Sessions' is 25th May 2016.

 The Journal Panoeconomicus (http://www.panoeconomicus.rs) will publish a special issue with a selection of papers presented at the conference.
 The selection of the papers will be made by the Scientific Committee of the Conference.
 The final decision about the papers to be published will be subject to a process of anonymous evaluation.